Skip to main content

 Women’s Economic Development

-Committed to the core belief that women are central to economic growth, the Women’s Economic Development Initiative partners with governments, nonprofits, and the private sector to create opportunities for women that lead to economic independence.
+Committed to the core belief that women are central to economic growth, the Women’s Economic Development Initiative supports partners who promote market activity which brings women to economic independence.

-Since 2007, more than 779,000 women have enrolled in training and education programs across Bloomberg Philanthropies’ Women’s Economic Development Initiative, directly benefiting 3.1 million of their children and family members.
-These investments have shown an increase in women deciding to educate their children, purchase health insurance, actively participate in local and national elections, and more.
+Since 2007, 872,845 women have enrolled in training and education programs across Bloomberg Philanthropies’ Women’s Economic Development Initiative, directly benefiting 3.4 million of their children and family members.
+These investments have increased the number of children educated and their parents purchasing their own health insurance.

 News